GTM-BE/MessageParser/README.md

 #### Flags

-Flags are one of our most wanted and useful features.
+Flags are one of our most useful features.
 You can assign values to them directly, or use our shorthand syntax Assigning no value to a flag will assign **true** to it Using Negators like an exclamation mark in front of the flag name does the opposite.